adamxyang/ELSA/README.md

 ![model_2](figures/model_2.jpg?raw=true "Model_2")

 In this model, we have 35 manifest variables, 12 latent variables, 37 unknown paths, 12 variances, 12 covariances and 29 residuals.
-Simple calculation shows that this model is identifiable: n_sample(n_sample+1)-n_unknown = 35*36-12-37-12-12-29 = 1158 > 0.
+Simple calculation shows that this model is identifiable: n_knwon(n_knwon+1)/2-n_unknown = 35*36-12-37-12-12-29 = 528 > 0.

+## Model 3
+To exploit all variables available in the dataset, we further add in the two cognitive variables available at wave 6: `mem_w6` and `orient_w6`.

 To study if there is a reverse causal effect, we can simply flip the arrows in the middle and try to predict `phy_intercept` and `phy_slope` using `cog_intercept` and `cog_slope`.